 How to Use the Bus System in Kyoto

-In most cities in Japan, it is normal to use the extensive train and subway network system to move from one place to another quickly and conveniently.
+In most cities in Japan, it is normal to use the extensive train and subway network system.
+It’s a great way to move from one place to another quickly and conveniently.
 But in the case of Japan’s ancient capital Kyoto, the best way to get around is by bus.
 This is because in many cases the train stations are located a long walk from the attractions that tourists want to see.
+Let us explain how to use the bus system, so you are well-prepared for your trip to Kyoto!

 Kyoto City Bus

-The buses from Kyoto City Bus have a light green color and a number on the front that indicates the direction you are going.
-If the number has a blue background and the numbers are white it means that it is within the area of flat prices, that is, on buses that have this design the adult ticket will cost 230 yen and the children’s ticket will cost 120 yen, no matter where you get on or off.
+The buses from Kyoto City Bus have a light green color.
+They also have a number on the front that indicates the direction you are going.
+If the number has a blue background and the numbers are white it means that it is within the area of flat prices.
+That is, on buses that have this design the adult ticket will cost 230 yen and the children’s ticket will cost 120 yen.
+It will be this price, no matter where you get on or off.
 Buses that have another type of design on the screen where the number is shown have a different price depending on where you want to go.

-If you are planning to take the bus at least 3 times in one day, it is recommended to buy the One-day Pass for 600 yen per person, with this pass you can take all flat-fee buses as many times you want.
-The flat-fee buses cover a wide range of attractions all over the city, so it is a good investment if you want to do a lot of sightseeing.
+Are you planning to take the bus at least 3 times in one day?
+Then it is recommended to buy the One-day Pass for 600 yen per person.
+With this pass, you can take all flat-fee buses as many times as you want.
+The flat-fee buses cover a wide range of attractions all over the city.
+So it is a good investment if you want to do a lot of sightseeing.
 This pass can be obtained at the Kyoto Bus Information Center outside the north exit of Kyoto Station, or on the bus itself.

 Raku Bus for Tourists